PLAN YOUR STAY

 Weather — There are two sharply defined seasons in Mazunte, Oaxaca (as in most of Mexico) - the tropical/moist weather of summer and early fall, and the dry weather of winter and spring.
 In July, August, and September the increase in cloud cover can push the average daily temperatures below those of the very warm late April, May and early June.
 The advantage of visiting in the summer/fall is the lush, green landscape.
 During the winter/spring you will experience the green and brown combination of dry landscape.

 Peak and Off-Peak Season —

-Peak Season is from mid November through mid February, Do not let the peak season scare you away.
-Peak Season includes the merriest and most colorful times in the area.
-Although there are two periods when the beach area is more populated — Christmas to New Year, and Semana Santa, the pre-Easter Week — you will never have crowds like those in places like Cancun.
+Peak Season is from mid November through mid February.
+Do not let the peak season scare you away.
+Peak Season includes the merriest and most colorful times in the area!
+There are two periods when the beach area is more populated — Christmas to New Year, and Semana Santa, the pre-Easter Week — although you will never experience crowds like those in busier destinations like Cancun.

-If you like crowds and want to experience more local color, then come during one of the many local festivals.
+If you wish to experience more local color, then come during one of the many local festivals.